What’s the average CS:GO rank?

 What skills does the Gold Nova 3 player represent?

-We are talking about a significant portion of players here, and many of them have different problems.
 Generally, Gold Nova III players should have no problem with the basics of the game.
-They should know how the game works, what the map objectives are, how to buy weapons, etc. These things may seem obvious to many, but keep in mind that the entire Silver division (Silver I — Silver Elite Master) consists of players who have trouble with this.
+They should the rules of the game, what the map objectives are, how to buy weapons, etc.

 To summarize, besides knowing the general gameplay rules, Gold Nova III players usually: